andraugust/andraugust.github.io/neural-style-transfer.md

 ## Background
 In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2016, the authors define a neural method for transforming the style of an image so that it matches the style of another image.

 For example, if we choose the style image to be van Gogh's _Starry Night_, we want to make another image, like one of a dog riding a skateboard, have the same color and texture properties as _Starry Night_.
-What the authors used, and what we're going to use, are neural networks to make this style transfer.
+What the authors used, and what we're going to use to do this, is a neural network.

 (im dog) + (im van gogh) = (style transfer)